 Texas Master Gardeners must complete 12 hours of continuing education each year to maintain their certification.
 There are many training opportunities available throughout the year.
-The guidelines for Advanced Training are (see Members Handbook for more details):
+The following types of education are approved for Advanced Training.
+See the Membership Handbook for more details.

 - Training from programs offered during DCMGA monthly association meetings

 - Horticulture Educational workshops, classes, lectures, field trips sponsored or conducted by DCMGA

 - Earth-Kind online training (can be taken only once)

 - Horticulture Educational workshops, classes, lectures, specialist training listed on the Texas Master Gardener Association web page, including workshops, classes, and lectures offered by other County Master Gardener Associations

 - Horticulture Educational workshops, classes or lectures offered by Texas AgriLife Extension

 - Horticulture Educational workshops, classes, lectures and tours offered during annual State Master Gardener Conference

 - USDA “Introduction to Plant Identification” webinar (available at any time)

 - AT opportunities approved by Agent and announced to members by Denton County Extension Office via email or DCMGA website